tomkwok/svgasm/README.md

   -e <endframe>      index of frame to stop at in last iteration if not infinite  (default: -1) -l <loadingtext>   loading text in output or '' to turn off  (default: 'Loading ...')
-  -c <cleanercmd>    command for SVG cleaner with "%s"  (default: 'svgcleaner --multipass -c "%s"') -t <tracercmd>     command for tracer for non-SVG file with "%s"  (default: '') -h                 print help information
+  -c <cleanercmd>    command for SVG cleaner with "%s"  (default: 'svgcleaner --multipass -c "%s"') -t <tracercmd>     command for tracer for non-SVG still image with "%s"  (default: '') -g <convertcmd>    command for convert used for GIF animation with %s  (default: 'gm convert %s') -h                 print help information
 ```